zchee/golang-wiki/EnvVariables.md

 Your workspace can be located wherever you like, but we'll use `C:\work` in this example.
+Note that `GOPATH` must not be the same path as your Go installation.

 * Create folder at `C:\work`.
 * Right click on "Start" and click on "Control Panel".
 Select "System and Security", then click on "System".